tgrx/sandbox/sql/author-books-authors.md

 </details>

-💰 Cost: 7340~8336
+💰 Cost: 7380 ~ 8376

-⌛️ Timing: 213~285
+⌛️ Timing: 256 _±51_ ms

-✅ Pros: selecting ordered data
+✅ Pros: selecting ordered data (eliminated by GroupAggregate)

 ❌ Cons: aggregate filter in `having`

-### Approach 2: GROUP BY subquery + WHERE
+### Approach 2: "GROUP BY" subquery + "WHERE"

 Almost the same as [Approach 1](#approach-1-having).
-Grouped data is closed under the subquery, and main query performs WHERE filtering, hoping that there is no need to produce the aggregate twice.
+Grouped data is closed under the subquery, and main query performs WHERE filtering.

+What one may expect: there is no need to produce the aggregate twice, for both `SELECT` and `HAVING`.

-Kek.
-PostgreSQL is smart indeed: try to observe and compare query plans.
+What the reality hits with: try to observe and compare query plans.
+PostgreSQL is smart indeed.

 <details><summary>SQL</summary>